Charledeon77/gostack-docs/index.md

 GoStack exists because Go is an exceptional language held back by ecosystem fragmentation — and the cure is a single, opinionated, compile-safe framework that lets you build the server, the database layer, and the UI without ever leaving Go.

 It's positioned as the answer to: "Why would I use Laravel/Rails/Django if I want Go's performance?"
 The answer GoStack gives is: "You wouldn't have to choose anymore."

+#
+#Who is GoStack for?
+GoStack is for Go developers who want to build web applications without assembling a stack from ten different libraries.
+It is for developers who want one system where everything works together out of the box.

+It is also for beginners who are new to Go and want a framework that guides them toward good practices without forcing them to become experts in every subsystem before they can build something useful.

+#
+#What GoStack is not
+GoStack is not a microframework.
+It is not designed for building tiny APIs with minimal overhead.
+If you need a small, lightweight HTTP server with no additional features, Go’s standard library or a microframework may be a better choice.

+GoStack is a fullstack framework.
+It is designed for building complete Web applications with databases, authentication, background jobs, frontend components, and everything in-between that your web application needs.